By MSA Worldwide

 MSA’s Role in Social Franchising

-MSA’s focus on social franchising extends back more than twenty years, when they led the development of Community Development Corporation’s acquiring commercial franchises in the emerging “inner city” markets in the United States.
-Through his work as a member of the board and executive committee of the HealthStore Foundation, Child and Family Welfare (CFW) Clinics (Kenya), and One Family Health (Rwanda), and through his role as Chief Concept Officer, Michael has played a critical role in social franchising’s understanding of the standards and practices found in commercial franchising and how they can be adapted to providing critical services to the poor.
-Extending into its commercial practice, MSA has supported NGOs, donors, government agencies, and social franchisors in understanding the dynamics of franchising, and MSA is presently developing for one of its European clients a network of social franchise birthing centers in Ghana.
+MSA’s focus on social franchising extends back more than twenty-five years, when we led the development of Community Development Corporation’s acquiring commercial franchises in the emerging “inner city” markets in the United States.
+Through his work as a member of the board and executive committee of the HealthStore Foundation, Child and Family Welfare (CFW) Clinics (Kenya), and One Family Health (Rwanda), and through his role as Chief Concept Officer, Michael Seid, Managing Director of MSA Worldwide, has played a critical role in social franchising’s understanding of the standards and practices found in commercial franchising and how they can be adapted to providing critical services to the poor.
+Extending into its commercial practice, MSA has supported NGOs, donors, government agencies, and social franchisors in understanding the dynamics of franchising, and is developing for one of its European clients a network of social franchise birthing centers in Ghana.

-With the support of the IFA’s Board of Directors, Michael established and chairs the IFA’s Social Sector Task Force.
-Focused primarily on the needs in the international community, the task force, made up on IFA members and participants outside of the association, provides a mentoring program to promote and support cross-sector learning between the social and commercial franchising communities.
-Due to a growing need domestically, the task force recently announced a pivot and now includes in its mission supporting markets within the United States.
+With the support of the IFA’s Board of Directors, Michael established and chaired the IFA’s Social Sector Task Force; Marla Rosner, Senior Learning & Development Consultant with MSA Worldwide, currently chairs the task force.
+Focused primarily on the needs in the international community, the task force is comprised of IFA members and participants outside of the association, and provides a mentoring program to promote and support cross-sector learning between the social and commercial franchising communities.
+Due to a growing need domestically, the task force now includes in its mission supporting markets within the United States.

 What is Social Franchising?